-In my last last post I wrote about the rule of thirds and placing your subject to one side of the image in an attempt to create balance.
+In my last post, I wrote about the rule of thirds and placing your subject to one side of the image in an attempt to create balance.

 The question that one reader sent me in response to this tip was: